oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Configuration | Value | Description
 --- | --- | ---
 **Security** | |
-Supervised Mode | Enable | Agency iPhones are managed devices.
+Supervised Mode | Enable | Organisation iPhones are managed devices.
 This is in line with the ACSC iOS Secure Configuration Hardening guide for PROTECTED devices.
 Device passcode | Device passcode of 14 characters or above.
 Alphanumeric in nature and must contain a minimum of 1 special character | iOS devices, by default, is encrypted once a passcode is provided to the device.
 Configured in line with ISM requirements on password length.
 Biometrics | Disable | This is in line with the ACSC iOS Secure Configuration Hardening guide for PROTECTED devices.
-Mobile Device Management | Enable | Mobile Device Management provides the Agency better auditing tools on the device.
+Mobile Device Management | Enable | Mobile Device Management provides the organisation better auditing tools on the device.
 In line with ACSC iOS Secure Configuration Hardening guide for PROTECTED devices.
 Maximum Auto-Lock | 2 minutes | Auto Lock will lock a device if it is inactive for specified time.
 Virtual Private Network (VPN) | Configured | Per-app VPN will be set up to secure communication between the device and the Agencies data.
 This is in line with ACSC iOS Secure Configuration Hardening guide.
 **Branding** | |
-Lock Screen and background branding | Configured | Agency branding will be applied to endpoints.
+Lock Screen and background branding | Configured | Organisation branding will be applied to endpoints.
 It is recommended that agencies include the contact information of the relevant IT Support in the event that a device is lost.
 **Device Features** | |
 Disable Screenshot and screen recording | Disable | Disablement of screenshot and screen recording, disable users from taking a snapshot of protected documents.
 Allow iCloud backup, document data and Keychain | Disable | The Agencies data on mobile devices must be uploaded into the Agencies tenant.
 This is done to prevent accidental information being backed up to iCloud or another unsecure data store.
 Managed Open-In | Enable | Managed Open-In is enable segregates between corporate managed and personal application in an iOS device.
 This in line with the ACSC iOS Secure Configuration Hardening guide for PROTECTED devices.
 Allow documents from managed sources in unmanaged destination | Disable | The Agencies data cannot be moved between managed and unmanaged application destination.
 This is to prevent PROTECTED from being transferred to an unmanaged application or location.
 Treat AirDrop as unmanaged destination | Disable | AirDrop provides the ability to wirelessly transfer documents between Apple devices.
-Setting AirDrop as an unmanaged destination prevents users from accidentally transferring Agency data to unsecure applications or locations.
+Setting AirDrop as an unmanaged destination prevents users from accidentally transferring organisation data to unsecure applications or locations.
 Restricted Application List | Configured | Unapproved application installs will be alerted upon.
 App Store is also disabled as applications will be delivered through the VPP.

 ### Securing iOS applications

 Mobile Application Management (MAM) in Intune allows configuration of managed applications within an iOS device.
-Managed applications enclose Agency applications within an application bubble.
+Managed applications enclose organisation applications within an application bubble.
 This bubble prevents accidental data spillage by preventing cutting and pasting, as well as allowing data sharing within the application bubble.

 MAM provides the capability to configure iOS device applications.
 These configurations include:

-- Managed Applications – List of Agency business applications.
+- Managed Applications – List of organisation business applications.
 - Managed Application configuration – Configure and secure managed application configuration within the device.
 These configurations allow and isolate managed applications to resides next to unmanaged applications.
 - Per-app VPN - Secure communication between applications on devices, and the Office 365 tenant.
 This will require the Agencies VPN device setup to accept communication from the VPN connection from managed apps.